Danny’s DNA Discoveries – boletes of the PNW

 Boletus barrowsii AZ - this almost white hardwood species has sequences that vary a bit - there are at least 2 clades of sequences, with 8 to 9 differences plus 3 indels from each other, but 4 of those locations are ambiguous and can go either way in one of the clades, so the clades are really only 4-5 apart.
 I don't know if they will eventually be considered different species, but for now they are being considered all the same.
 We have DNA from WA.

-Boletus regineus CA - our "California queen" bolete has an almost black cap with a white bloom and is found with oak.
+Boletus regineus CA - our "California queen" bolete has an almost black cap with a white bloom and is most often found with oak.
 It is squat.
 While we do have the EU King B. edulis in the west, we do not have the EU Queen Boletus aereus, so our species with a different cap cuticle was given its own name.
 It has been sequenced from OR.
-Boletus mottiae CA, with a very retculated cap, may be the same species with very similar sequences, but I have not yet verified the DNA to confirm this.
-It is rarely reported all over the PNW.
+Boletus mottiae CA, with a very retculated cap, may be the same species with very similar sequences, and I can verify that one WA collection had a somewhat reticulated cap and did sequence to be B. regineus.
+Our Queen is rarely reported all over the PNW.

 Boletus fibrillosus CA - a dark brown, almost felty cap and a dark brown streaky stem.
 KOH turns the cap red.
 The similar Boletus pinophilus EU, which does not stain red in KOH, has been reported from here, but I believe they are all mistaken reports of B. fibrillosus.
 If you find a mushroom like this that does not stain red in KOH, let us know!